awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/security.md

 ## Amazon Braket Security

 Refer to [Security in Amazon Braket](https://docs.aws.amazon.com/braket/latest/developerguide/security.html) to learn how to apply the shared responsibility model when using Amazon Braket.

+## Consider using Amazon Macie with Amazon S3

+Amazon Macie is a data security and data privacy service that uses machine learning and pattern matching to help you discover, monitor, and protect sensitive data in your AWS environment.
+Macie automates the discovery of sensitive data, such as personally identifiable information (PII) and financial data, to provide you with a better understanding of the data that your organization stores in Amazon S3.

+Macie also provides you with an inventory of your S3 buckets, and it automatically evaluates and monitors those buckets for security and access control.
+If Macie detects sensitive data or potential issues with the security or privacy of your data, it creates detailed findings for you to review and remediate as necessary.
+For more information, see [Amazon Macie User Guide](https://docs.aws.amazon.com/macie/latest/user/what-is-macie.html).